jcs-legacy/blog/content/posts/Game Dev/Game Jam - Aug 2022/index.en.md

 Therefore, this Game Jam is treated as an opportunity to collaborate with other headmaster from other department in this community. 😕

-I believe "networking" is a massive part of the Game Jam; hence I have decided to join the event without too much hesitation.
+I believe networking is a massive part of the Game Jam; hence I have decided to join the event without too much hesitation.
 This Game Jam came in just about the right time since I just ended another project last month.